FauxFaux/blog/md/2017-10-17-arduino-radio.md

-title: Arduino Radio Communication
+title: Arduino radio communication
 slug: arduino-radio
 date: 2017-10-17T18:49:59+01:00

 Once again, I have ordered the wrong hardware from eBay.

-This time, it was a set of 433MHz radio transcievers for "Arduino".
+This time, it was a set of 433MHz radio transceivers for "Arduino".
 The majority of these come with embedded circuitry for sending and receiving bits.
 The ones I ordered, however, did not.

 The transmitter emits power when its data line is powered.
-The reciever emits a varying voltage, which can be ADC'd back into a value, ~1 -> ~800.
+The receiver emits a varying voltage, which can be ADC'd back into a value, ~1 -> ~800.
 This is not digital.

 I decided to do everything from scratch.
 Everything.